 What You Need To Know About Social Security Disability Benefits

-The first and most important thing to understand about these benefits is that you can’t be in a hurry to be approved for them–the process can take five months or more depending on a variety of factors.
+The first and most important thing to understand about these benefits is that you can’t be in a hurry to be approved for them–the process can take five months or more, depending on various factors.

-SSD benefits are paid with the understanding that the applicant may experience an improvement in their condition; SSD is paid until the recipient is able to work again in cases where there is improvement.
+SSD benefits are paid with the understanding that the applicant may experience an improvement in their condition; SSD is paid until the recipient can work again in cases where there is an improvement.
 Those with conditions that do not improve will continue to get SSD benefits as long as that is true.

 How To Apply For SSD